 Visual, verbal, cognitive shift, and conceptual humor are usually based on the non-physical tickle.
 Humans like things to be comfortable, controllable, and predictable.
-The unusual, exaggerated, incongruous, or unexpected thing is threatening and uncomfortable.
+The unusual, exaggerated, incongruous, or unexpected thing is mildly threatening and uncomfortable.

-Puns and double entendre are ambiguous, confusing, and surprising—but they are harmless and we can't defend ourselves against them.
+Puns and double entendre are ambiguous, confusing, and surprising but they are harmless and we can't defend ourselves against them.
 Though people like to be in their comfort zones, most also like to be slightly threatened, occasionally.
 If they did not, why would there be horror movies and roller coasters?

 Children laugh more than adults, partly because they have not learned to hide their emotions, partly because they are innocent, and often because they see nothing wrong with telling the truth.
 They often make us laugh as well, because of these (threatening) qualities.

-The story of the Emperor's New Clothes has always been a favorite of mine, because everyone is suddenly exposed to the to the truth about the emperor (and about their own self doubts and fears) by a child who sees nothing wrong with telling it like it is.
+The story of the Emperor's New Clothes has always been a favorite of mine, because everyone is suddenly exposed to the to the truth about the emperor (and about their own self doubts and fears) by a child who sees nothing wrong about telling it like it is.

-The classic Abbot and Costello "Who's on First?" routine is funny mostly because of the confusion of having the players named "Who, What," etc. Just at the point where we almost understand it, another confusing element is added, keeping the hearer slightly off balance,. . . tickled.
+The classic Abbot and Costello "Who's on First?" routine is funny mostly because of the confusion of having the players named "Who, What," etc. Just at the point where we almost understand it, another confusing element is added, keeping the hearer slightly off balance . . . tickled.

-Cleverness, wit, and creative associations may be slightly more sophisticated than the ticklish humor discussed up to this point. but it still has some of the same elements, including surprise and the annoying realization that someone else thought of it before we did.
+Cleverness, wit, and creative associations may be slightly more sophisticated than the ticklish humor discussed up to this point. but it still has some of the same elements, including surprise and the annoying realization that someone else thought of it before you did.

 Perceiving someone else to be smarter than yourself can be threatening, but if that person is not hostile, or pompous, or mean spirited, it still goes back to the tickle effect.

-No, not at all.
-But going back and looking at some things I have written, I can see that they do generally apply.
+No, not at all, but going back and looking at some things I have written, I can see that they do generally apply.